-Victoria’s Secret Angel Taylor Hill Lifts Up Lace Lingerie While Standing On Sofa: ‘Valentine’s Day Vibes’
+Victoria's Secret Angel Taylor Hill Lifts Up Lace Lingerie While Standing On Sofa: 'Valentine's Day Vibes'

-Taylor Hill got into the Valentine’s Day spirit a few weeks early in a stunning new photo posted to Instagram by Victoria’s Secret this week.
-The gorgeous shot, shared on January 21, showed the model standing on a sofa in a lace babydoll dress which she pulled up with both hands.
+Taylor Hill got into the Valentine's Day spirit a few weeks early in a stunning new photo posted to Instagram by Victoria's Secret this week.
+The gorgeous shot, shared on January 21, showed the model standing on a sofa and wearing a lacy babydoll piece which she pulled up with both hands.

-Taylor flashed a big smile and all her hard work on her body as she modeled the floaty semi-sheer lingerie number, which was taken from the brand’s new collection for the Holiday.
-Her long legs were on full show as she bent her left leg and exposed her thighs while her tanned skin glowed.
+Taylor flashed a big smile and showcased all her hard work staying fit as she modeled the floaty semi-sheer lingerie number from the brand's new collection for the upcoming special day.
+Her long legs were on full show as she bent her left knee.
+Her tanned skin glowed as she worked it for the camera.

-The revealing bright red number featured two pieces of see-through lace that plunged low over her chest to flash her décolletage and toned arms.
-It had two thin strings over both shoulders and a floaty skirt that started above her waist, with a silky red ribbon tied into a large bow over the front of her torso.
+The revealing bright red number featured two pieces of semi-sheer lace that plunged low over her chest to flash her décolletage and toned arms.
+It had two thin straps over both shoulders and a skirt that started above her waist, with a silky red ribbon tied into a large bow in front.

-The 24-year-old Dating in New York star wore her brunette locks in a slightly wavy bob with a center part that framed her stunning features and sat almost in line with her jaw.
-She tilted her head back slightly and looked directly at the camera with her lips apart.
+The 24-year-old Dating in New York star wore her brunette locks with a center part and in a slightly wavy bob which framed her stunning features and reached her jawline.
+She tilted her head back slightly and looked directly at the camera, wearing a big smile.

-Taylor posed in front of a gray and white trellis-style background and stood on a sofa with large white cushions.

 "Can't go wrong with this!!" one fan wrote with a smiley face and two thumbs up emoji.

-“The best angel ever..
-Love you Taylor,” another commented alongside a red heart.
+"The best angel ever..
+Love you Taylor," another devotee commented alongside a red heart.

 "Gorgeous model," a third person wrote.

-“Wonderful Picture she looks beautiful,” a fourth comment read with a kissing lips emoji.
+"Wonderful Picture she looks beautiful," a fourth comment read, along with a kissing lips emoji.

 The upload was a hit, racking up more than 68,200 likes and 215-plus comments.